Rokiis1/roadmap/syntax/2_level/2_level_syntax.md

 Each call to `User()` creates a new object.
 Even though both objects come from the same class, they are separate instances.

-The behavior of objects and class design is covered later in **OOP Level 1**.
+The behavior of objects and class design is covered later in **Object Programming Level 1**.